clulab/releases/lrec2022-bird/setup/README.md

 5. Now run the *virenv_setup.slurm* script to create the virtual environment directory required to execute BIRD.
 The directory will be called "bird_virenv" and it will be located inside the "bird" directory.
 On the University of Arizona Puma HPC cluster, you can run the script using the following command: *sbatch virenv_setup.slurm*

-If you don't want to create the Python virtual environment, you can download it (1.2GB) from [here]().
-Put the "bird" directory in home directory and the "bird_virenv" directory inside "bird".
+Note: If you don't want to create the Python virtual environment, you can download it (1.2GB) from [here]().
+It contains the prebuilt "bird_virenv" directory.
+Put the "bird" directory in your home directory and the "bird_virenv" directory inside "bird".